Meet the team: Francesca

 puente - a long weekend

-You may have come across the literal meaning of the word puente before (bridge), but puente is also used in another very common context.
+You may have come across the literal meaning of the word puente before (bridge), but puente is also used in another very common context, making the list of untranslatable words in Spanish.

 • In context: ¿Qué haces el puente de Mayo?
 Yo me quedo en casa, las vacaciones son para descansar.